fe9lix/CodingKeys/README.md

 #### Default Mappings
 The default key file contains mappings for some commands of Eclipse, Android Studio, Xcode and Sublime Text.
-You might need to change some of the mapping for Xcode (Move Line Up, Move Line Down) or add non-existing shortcuts (for example, renaming has no default shortcut in Xcode).
+You might need to change some of the mappings for Xcode (Move Line Up, Move Line Down) or add non-existing shortcuts (for example, renaming has no default shortcut in Xcode).

-#### Share your mappings
+#### Share Your Mappings
 If you add new commands or tools and want to share them, just open an issue (tag `key file`) and attach your file or its contents.

-### Bugs and features
+### Bugs and Features
 Working with key codes is somewhat tricky and non-trivial, so might discover some combinations or special keys that don't work.
 Please open an issue and describe the problem or just fix the issue yourself :) and send a pull request.